 'Transformers 5' Spoilers: What We Know So Far About The 'Age of Extinction' Sequel [VIDEO]

-Davis also revealed that most of the conceptualizing and initial writing for Transformers 5 has been completed.
+Davis also revealed that most of the coneptualising and intial writing for Transformers 5 has been completed.
 He also confirmed, what is now a known fact, that Michael Bay will be directing the next film.

 Some more plot news came from voice actor Mark Ryan's interview with Dark Horizons, in which he hinted that the movie will most likely have two different storylines.

 According to an IGN piece, the first storyline will focus on Cade Yeager (Mark Wahlberg) on mortal lands.
 And as we had previously suspected the second storyline will follow Optimus Prime's journey in search for his creators, the Quintessons.

 Mark Wahlberg has confirmed that he is returning for the fifth in the series, nothing is known about if any of the other Age of Extinction actors will be reprising their roles.
 No other actor has been attached to star yet.

 In another interview, Brian Goldner, CEO of Hasbro, revealed that the movie was aiming for a 2017 release.

 Transformers: Age of Extinction hit theaters on June 27, 2014.